Reviews You Can Rely On

 As part of our metrics, we have tested the noise levels produced by different treadmills.
 To measure the decibel output of each treadmill, we used a professional sound level meter from a fixed distance at various speeds.
 We perform these tests multiple times with and without a user on the belt.

 The F80 produces 50 dB without a user on its track and 54.1 dB with a walker at a speed of 1 mph.
 At four mph, the treadmill generates 58 and 64 dB with a jogger on the belt.
 When the speed increases to 7.5 mph, the machine makes 64.1 dB, and with a runner on the belt, it registers 69 dB.
-These values are louder than many other machines we've tested, giving the F80 a lower score.
+These values are louder than those of many other machines we've tested, resulting in a lower score for the F80.

 sole f80 - sound testing is conducted with and without a runner on deck at...